tbolt/tbolt.space/_posts/2020-02-21-larry-tesler-ui-pioneer.md

 > In addition to helping develop the Lisa and Macintosh, Mr. Tesler founded and ran Apple’s Advanced Technology Group, after which he led the design of the Newton hand-held computer, although that proved unsuccessful.
 The group also created much of the technology that would become the Wi-Fi wireless standard, and Mr. Tesler led an Apple joint venture with two other companies that created Acorn RISC Machine, a partnership intended to provide a microprocessor for the Newton.

-Truly an icon of computing history.
+Truly an icon in computing history.